Populist Discourses on Social Media Inflame Anti-European Sentiment

-Budapest, Hungary—Ahead of the EU parliamentary elections last year, populist actors used social media to focus on national issues while arousing anti-European sentiment, according to a new DEMOS research on populist discourse led by researchers Samuel Bennett, Artur Lipinski, and Agnieszka Stępińska from Adam Mickiewicz University, Poznań, in Poland (download the working paper below).
+Budapest, May 05—Ahead of the EU parliamentary elections last year, populist actors used social media to focus on national issues while arousing anti-European sentiment, according to a new DEMOS research on populist discourse led by researchers Samuel Bennett, Artur Lipinski, and Agnieszka Stępińska from Adam Mickiewicz University, Poznań, in Poland (download the working paper below).

 Pointing to populist parties responding to particular national contexts, the findings reinforce the existence of “populisms” in Europe rather than one populism, with a growing network of right-wing, nativist, and populist actors sharing policies and discourses that inflame Euroscepticism and suggest a weak Europeanisation.
 Hungary, Turkey, and Italy had the highest percentage of Facebook posts with indicators of populist discourse.
 The UK, Poland, and France followed.

 The research stems from a complex data-gathering task and analyses that involved DEMOS teams across Europe.
 First, the research surveyed two populist actors in each of the 12 selected EU countries.
 Bosnia and Herzegovina and Turkey were also studied.
 The project chose Facebook, the most popular social media platform in these countries, to analyse the connections between populist discourse indicators in posts and reveal the varieties of populism across the bloc.